Parenting With MS

 Get help.
 Don't wait until you're overwhelmed.
 Ask friends and family to help with specific tasks.
 Contact MS advocacy groups to find out about resources in your area.
-If you have a support system in place, you won't rely too much on your kids for help -- and that's better for them or you.
+If you have a support system in place, you won't rely too much on your kids for help.

 Be there.
-If MS makes your career slow down, take advantage of the extra time with your kids.
-"Many parents who are physically well are so busy they aren't really available to their kids," Richman says.
+If MS slows down your career, take advantage of the extra time with your kids.
+"Many parents who are physically well are so busy, they aren't really available to their kids," Richman says.
 Being a parent isn't just about doing stuff -- it's about being there.
 "Just holding and hugging your kids means so much, or letting them climb into bed with you to talk," she says.

 Focus on what you can do.
-Kalb says that many parents with MS dwell on specific things they can't do for their kids -- not being able to sew a homemade Halloween costume or coach the soccer team.
+Kalb says many parents with MS dwell on specific things they can't do for their kid, such as not being able to sew a homemade Halloween costume or coach the soccer team.
 In your mind, those things may be symbolic of being a good parent.
 Talking with other parents with MS can help reset your expectations.